PrestaShop/docs/development/configuration/configuring-prestashop.md

 PrestaShop’s default settings prevent customers from seeing any server error message or debugging code.

 You, on the other hand, might need this information in order to correct any potential problem.
-To that end, you can activate the Debug mode.
+For this purpose, you can activate the Debug mode.

 Open the `/config/defines.inc.php` file, and edit it to set `_PS_MODE_DEV_` to `true`: